 With the British out of their way, the Boers once again looked northward into Batswana territory.
-In 1882 the Boers managed to subdue the towns of Taung and Mafikeng, and proclaimed them the republics of Stellaland and Goshen.
+In 1882 the Boers managed to violently oppress the towns of Taung and Mafikeng, and proclaimed them the republics of Stellaland and Goshen.
 They might have gone much further had it not been for the annexation of South West Africa (modern-day Namibia) by the Germans in the 1890s.

 With the potential threat of a German-Boer alliance across the Kalahari, which would have put an end to their dreams of expansion into mineral-rich Rhodesia (Zimbabwe), the British started to look seriously at the Batswana petitions for protection.
 In 1885 they proclaimed a protectorate over their Tswana allies, known as the British Crown Colony of Bechuanaland.